-The Public International Law Field of Study requires the completion of a minimum of three courses from the list below.
+The Public International Law Field of Study requires the completion of a minimum of three course credits from the list below.

 * This course is required for constitution of the field.